doyensec/burpdeveltraining/README.md

 [![Doyensec](https://www.doyensec.com/images/logo.svg)](https://www.doyensec.com/images/logo.svg)

-This repository contains the material for the training *Developing Burp Suite Extensions - From Manual Testing to Security Automation*
+This repository contains the templates and code for the training *Developing Burp Suite Extensions - From Manual Testing to Security Automation*

 # Content
   - **BurpExtensionTemplate** - Empty extension templates for NetBeans, Eclipse and IDEA